Forsakringskassan/designsystem/docs/api/vue/pageobjects/FTextFieldPageObject/errorIcon.md

 FTextFieldPageObject: errorIcon() method

-The `errorIcon()` method returns a Cypress Chainable representing the error icon element of a {@link inmatningsfalt} component.
+The `errorIcon()` method returns a Cypress Chainable representing the error icon element of a {@link FTextField} component.

 > **Note**: Deprecated: applications should not use `errorIcon()` in tests.
 If you want to test if the input field has a validation error use `nonExistingMethod()` to get the error message from the label.